 Each and every point lying in the feasible region is the feasible choice and will satisfy all the given conditions.
 Any point lying outside the given feasible region is an infeasible solution and will not satisfy all the conditions simultaneously.

 After potting the above graphs, we know the range of x and y that will satisfy all the given conditions.
-The graphical solution can also be used to find the optimal solution of the above problem.
+The graphical solution can also be used to find the optimal solution to the above problem.
 Any point in the feasible region that gives the maximum or minimum value of the objective function is called an optimal solution.
 In the feasible region, we can see that there are infinitely many points that satisfy the given constraints simultaneously.
 But how will we get the maximum or minimum value of the objective function Z = 40x + 15y?